 The Vehicle Chip Shortage: What Is It?

 Since the first Model T rolled off the Ford production lines, automakers around the globe have been striving to make their vehicles faster, safer, and more affordable for the everyday commuter.
-To achieve this, the automotive industry as a whole began to incorporate more and more pieces of technology into their vehicles, helping to provide better performance and safer, inclusive drive.
+To achieve this, the automotive industry began to incorporate more and more pieces of technology into their vehicles, helping to provide better performance and safer, inclusive drive.
 One item that has helped pave the way for this type of innovation is the computer chip.

 However, the COVID-19 pandemic recently brought on a semiconductor shortage affecting the global supply chain, including the automotive industry.
 States such as Michigan, Kentucky, and Kansas are just a few of many where automakers have been forced into production shortages.
 With a significant loss of production, prospective car buyers should understand what this chip shortage may mean for the everyday driver.